lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/add_res_stationary_test.png" width="1000" height="800" />
 </p>

 Now let's do stationary analysis on the multiplicative decomposition residuals, it appears to be both differencing stationary and trending stationary.
 This has further proved what mentioned before, this time series is better to use multiplicative decomposition.
-This insight is helpful in deciding the model type should be "additive" or "multiplicative" in forecasting tools such as Prophet.
+This insight is helpful in deciding the model type should be "additive" or "multiplicative" when using forecasting tools such as Prophet.
 You will see more details in "Time Series Forecasting" section.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mul_res_stationary_tests.png" width="1000" height="800" />